JasherIO/jasher.io/src/data/blog/2018-11-14-cloud9-takes-lanvegas.md

   - Renegade Cup
   - Promotion
 ---
-Cloud9 defeated Dignitas on Sunday in a dominant fashion in the Grand Finals of the Season 6 World Championship.
-They secured the second North American World Championship, the first since Kronovi and iBuyPower Cosmic won in Season 1.
+Cloud9 stifled Dignitas on Sunday in the Grand Finals of the Season 6 World Championship.
+They secured the second win for North America since Kronovi and iBuyPower Cosmic won in Season 1.

 **Previews**